ksnyder2452/cast/README.md

    * cd ./Execution_UI/Execution_UI/
    * dotnet run
 * Connect to http://CAST_Server_IP/
-   * the Execution UI is available from both the index page and from http://CAST_Server_IP/cast
+   * the Execution UI (and all documentation and links) are available from the index page
+   * You can go directly to the Execution UI using http://CAST_Server_IP/cast

 # Recommended Startup and Shutdown order (assuming all Services will be running)
 * Startup